Christian Grube

-Christian J Grube (born 20 September 1934) is a German choral conductor.
+Christian J Grube (born 20 September 1934) is a German choral conductor and academic teacher.

 Education

-Christian Grube was born in Hanover, Germany.
+Christian Grube was born in Hanover on 20 September 1934.
 He studied at the Hochschule für Musik and at the Kirchenmusikschule in Hanover, majoring in conducting, voice, flute, organ, and Renaissance instruments.
 During his studies he became an experienced oratorio soloist, and also organized choral workshops in Germany and Switzerland.